 Police Officer: Be “in charge”, keep the peace, stop the Bad Guys, protect the innocent, and generally, have a good time pretending to be a Man in Blue.
 There are some great police kids role play costumes available!

 Other Fun “P” Costumes: Peter Pan, Prisoner, Paul Bunyan, Pilgrim

 Queen: Along the Princess line, dressing up and playing Queen is a fun activity!
 The gown, the crown, the bling, the title, the power… who wouldn’t want to be the Queen? 🙂

-Queen of Hearts: The rather crazy Queen in the Alice In Wonderland story, the Queen of Hearts loves to run around turning everything red and shouting “Off With Her Head!” — Check out my page on Alice In Wonderland Costumes for Kids for some fun outfit options!
+Queen of Hearts: The rather crazy Queen in the Alice In Wonderland story, the Queen of Hearts loves to run around turning everything red and shouting “Off With Her Head!” — Check out these gorgeous Queen of Hearts costumes!

 Robin: Batman’s sidekick, Boy Wonder… this green, red, and yellow young Superhero is one of my own personal favorites.
 Love the mask and cape!

 Red Riding Hood: The story of Little Red Riding Hood is childhood staple.
 The girl who brings treats to her grandmother, but get into trouble with a wolf.
 All turns out well in the end, so children will have no trouble acting out the scenes.
 “Why Grandmother, what big ears you have!”
 “The better to hear you with, my dear!”

 Referee: THIS is the perfect costume for an older boy who doesn’t really want to dress up into anything crazy or loud or obvious, but has been asked to wear a costume somewhere.
 Referees are all about sports, which are cool.
 The “I’m In Control” part is cool.
 The whistle is cool.
 And the outfit isn’t all that bad looking.
 And it’s obvious who he is, so he won’t have to explain all night.